What is differential geometry: curves and surfaces: Total curvature

 Consider its tangent indicatrix $\tan=\gamma'$.
 Recall that $|\tan(s)|=1$ for any $s$; that is, $\tan$ is a closed spherical curve.

 Let us show that $\tan$ cannot lie in a hemisphere.
-Assume the contrary; without loss of generality we can assume that it lies in the north hemisphere defined by the inequality $z>0$ in $(x,y,z)$-coordinates.
-In other words, if $\gamma(t)=(x(t), y(t), z(t))$, then $z'(t)>0$ for any $t$.
-Therefore
+Arguing by contradiction, we can assume that it lies in the hemisphere defined by the inequality $z>0$ in $(x,y,z)$-coordinates.
+In other words, if $\gamma(t)=(x(t), y(t), z(t))$, then $z'(t)>0$ for any~$t$.
+Therefore,

-In particular, $\gamma(a)\ne \gamma(b)$, a contradiction.
+In particular, $\gamma(a)\ne \gamma(b)$ --- a contradiction.

 Applying the observation (\ref{obs:tantrix}) and the hemisphere lemma (\ref{lem:hemisphere}), we get

 \qedsf

 \begin{thm}{Exercise} Show that a closed space curve $\gamma$ with curvature at most~$1$ cannot be shorter than the unit circle; that is,